Retention marketing | Guides

 Understanding customer lifetime value (CLV)

 One of the most essential metrics in retention marketing is customer lifetime value (CLV).
-Think of CLV as a crystal ball that reveals the long-term worth of each customer.
+CLV is like having a crystal ball that reveals the long-term worth of each customer.

 It takes into account their purchase history, average order value, frequency of purchases, and the duration of their relationship with your brand.
-By understanding CLV, you can allocate resources wisely, tailor personalized offers, and foster loyalty among high-value customers.
+Understanding CLV lets you can allocate resources wisely, tailor personalized offers, and foster loyalty among high-value customers.

 Retention rate and churn rate

 On the other hand, the churn rate represents the percentage of customers who discontinue their relationship with your brand.
-By identifying the reasons for churn and actively working to reduce it, you can create strategies to retain customers and build a stronger bond.
+Customer churn is common, but you can reduce it by identifying the reasons for churn creating strategies to retain customers and build a stronger bond.

 Average revenue per user (ARPU)